Saujanya-rajvanshi/THEORY/README.md

 ## Normalisation

-Normalisation is a step towards DB optimisation.
+Normalisation is a step towards DB optimisation. <br>
+1. Normalisation is used to minimise the redundancy from a relations.
+It is also used to eliminate undesirable characteristics like Insertion, Update, and Deletion Anomalies.
+2. Normalisation divides the composite attributes into individual attributes OR larger table into smaller and links them using relationships.
+3. The normal form is used to reduce redundancy from the database table.

 * 🎍 **Functional Dependency (FD)** <br>
     PK to other attribute / relation , getting other entity with one or more entity  <br>